 Our Philosophy

-At Urban Dogs HQ we help create better human-canine relationships through a mix of activities including games, informal obedience, trick training, and k9 ninja.
+At Urban Dogs HQ, we help create better human-canine relationships through a mix of activities including games, informal obedience, trick training, k9 Ninja, and more.

 We make dog training fun and accessible to everyone.
-We encourage the whole family to participate in training sessions, and love it when kids get involved in class.
+We encourage the whole family to get involved, and love seeing kids participate in class.

-We help families understand and meet their dogs’ needs, while developing a great relationship and having lots of fun together.
+Our goal is to help families understand and meet their dogs’ needs, while building a strong relationship and genuinely having fun together.

 Training for the real world, not a Timeline